Windigo

 2.

+A windigo, or just Windigo, is an entity found in indigenous folklore throughout the American northeast.
+The answer to the question "is it a creature or a spirit?" is "yes."
+Its physical form has a heart made of ice, a buck skull for a head, and an insatiable hunger for flesh.
 Robin Wall Kimmerer speculates in Braiding Sweetgrass that its myth was inspired by those who grew too greedy and had to be banished after one too many offenses.
 European fur traders arriving in the 1600s and decimating wildlife in midwinter fueled it.
 Some linguists believe it comes from an older Algonquin word for "owl."
 Two central Osage characters in Killers have ominous visions of owls as whites kill off and rob their community.

 This is a bit exceptional for the movie; Scorsese otherwise leans on what he knows (white mobsters) and forgets to flesh out the Osage characters enough.
 He does, however, show the fine mesh of the personal and the political that lies behind the progression of the whites’ cruelty.
 We see how their actions are part of a wider culture and how they still ultimately come down to “people doing stuff.”
 There are snapshots of the good life among it all: whites connecting with the land, indigenous people enjoying fast cars.
 Between this you see waypoints and forks in the road and how they choose wrong.
 All it takes to ruin things for everyone is a handful of people with exceptional greed and many others “just doing their jobs.”